wafflesatdawn/professional/content/posts/tensor-refresher/index.md

              [[1., 1.],
               [1., 1.]]]])

-There are a couple of ways to read the pattern that emerges from playing around with this.
+Each additional number passed to `torch.ones` is an additional dimension, so we're currently at 4 dimensions.
+There are a few things to note from the pattern that emerges from playing around with this.
 These examples kept all the arguments identical but modifying the last one makes it clearer:

 ``` python
 torch.ones(2,3,1,5)